Frequently Asked Questions

 This potentially life-saving exam is offered through Great Lakes Dental Care for only $20, which is $45 less than the national average.
 Our caring team has tried very hard to make this affordable to everyone since our primary goal is to save as many lives as possible.

-For more information about Oral Cancer or the Velscope Scanner, please contact our Grand Rapids dental office today or call us at 616.784.6300.
+For more information about Oral Cancer or the Velscope Scanner, please contact our Grand Rapids dental office today, or call or text us at 616.784.6300.